eunchuldev/dcinside-python3-api/README.md

-# dcinside-python-api
+# dcinside-python3-api
-Deadly simple non official dcinside api for python
+Deadly simple non official dcinside api for python3

 # Dependency
 It has optional dependency openvpn.
 It is used when you call upvote function with arguement num>1.